hmqcnoesy/booknotes/JavaScript for Web Developers.md

 ```

 ##Scope
-Global variables and functions are created as properties and methods on the window object, which is one execution context.
+Global variables and functions are created
+as properties and methods on the window
+object, which is one execution context
+(scope).

-Each function call has its own execution context.
-When function code is entered, that function's execution context is pushed onto a context stack.
-When function is finished the stack is popped and returns to previous execution context.
+Each function call has its own execution
+context.
+When function code is entered,
+that function's execution context is pushed
+onto a context stack.
+When function is
+finished the stack is popped and returns to

-A scope chain is thus created - the first in the chain is always the variable object (inaccessible obj used behind scense for ex context) of the context whose code is executing the last of the chain is always the global context. identifiers are resolved by searching the scope chain.
-Search begins @ front, continues until identifier found
+previous execution context.

+A scope chain is thus created - the first
+in the chain is always the variable object
+(inaccessible obj used behind scense for
+ex context) of the context whose code is
+executing the last of the chain is always
+the global context. identifiers are resolved
+by searching the scope chain.
+Search begins
+at front, continues until identifier found

-`catch` and `with` statements add their own variable objects to the front of scope chain
+`catch` and `with` statements add their
+own variable objects to the front of scope
+chain.

-When `var` is omitted when creating a variable, it is added to the global variable object in strict mode, you must use var.
+When `var` is omitted when creating a
+variable, it is added to the global variable
+object.
+In strict mode, you must use `var`.

-Local variables with same name as global variables effectively hide the global ones because the search stops at the local variable object when its found.
+Local variables with same name as global
+variables effectively hide the global
+ones because the search stops at the
+local variable object when its found.

 ##Garbage Collection
-Mark and sweep is used by most browsers - could be a list of in-context variables, or a bit flag on each variable.
+Mark and sweep is used by most browsers -
+could be a list of in-context variables,
+or a bit flag on each variable.

-IE, FF, Opera, Chrome, Safari all use mark/sweep.
-Netscape used ref counting, but circular refs problematic.
+IE, FF, Opera, Chrome, Safari all use
+mark/sweep.
+Netscape used ref counting,
+but circular refs problematic.

-IE8 and earlier used COM objects for DOM and BOM instead of native javascript objects.
-COM uses ref counting, so this was a problem.
+IE8 and earlier used COM objects for DOM
+and BOM instead of native javascript
+objects.
+COM uses ref counting, so this
-To remedy, make sure you set js object refs = null when they are done.
+was a problem.
+To remedy, make sure you set js object
+refs = null when they are done.
-That will allow them to get GC'd using ref counting.
+That will allow them to get GC'd using
+ref counting.

 ##Objects
 ```javascript